-Or you can eat it sitting in the restaurant for an added 0.50 Euro.
+But for only +0.50 Euro you can eat it sitting in the restaurant.
 We sat in the shade of the taverna’s awnings because it was way too hot (skin-cancer-sun-burn-inducing hot)

-I tasted the beef option but I have to say that I loved the pork best because it was so flavourful.
+I tasted the beef option, but I loved the pork best because it was so flavourful.
 For those who are unable to eat pork, there are of course chicken and beef options.
-Our friends ordered the mix gyros and and skewered meats.
+Our friends ordered the mix gyros and skewered meats.
 They just asked to replace any pork items with beef and immensely enjoyed their meal.

 GOOD TO KNOW: I ordered the Pork Gyro and ended up with this open pita platter.
 Personally I found the wrap easier to eat and scrumptious, because you taste all the flavours in one bite.
 Oh and there are fries inside the Souvlaki.
 A wrap with fries inside bound to be amazing!